 - Have to face the music: when you or someone has to accept the negative consequences of something that has happened.
 To face a problem or a challenge.

 He has to face the music and talk to them, he created these problems so he has to solve them.

 - Music to (someone’s) ears: something that is pleasant and sounds nice.
 Can be about sounds or about words that someone says.

 Hearing people say how much they enjoy my food is music to my ears.

-Well that’ll do it!
+Well, that’ll do it!
 As you can see, most of these are not at all about music.
-Remember not to translate these phrases literally and to accept their meanings.
+Remember not to translate these 15 music idioms literally and to accept their meanings.
 Really listen for them in your everyday life and practice practice practice!
 The more repetition you have with these music idioms, the better your English will become!